 - provide you directly with funds so that you can pay via myAccount.

-Initially this facility was limited to payments made by employers on behalf of their employees up to end June 2021.
-It has been extended to run until the end of September 2021.
+Initially, this facility was limited to payments made by employers on behalf of their employees up to 30 June 2021.
+It has been extended to run until 30 September 2021.

 Documentation and records